ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-68.md

 {% include iti-mhd-fxca-retrieve.html %}

-If the Document Responder supports the Federated Cross Community Access Option the Document Responder must be able to identify if a document retrieve targets another community.
-If this is the case, it will need to forward the request to the target community, otherwise the request can be handled directly.
+All Document Responders except the one with the Federated Cross Community Access Option SHALL identify if the document retrieve targets another community.
+If this is the case, it SHALL forward the request to the target community, otherwise the request can be handled directly.

 #### CapabilityStatement Resource